 Early in his career, Josh Kaplan took a chance on a budding media company with a mission to deliver digestible business news to subscribers’ inboxes every morning.
 Fast forward a few years and a few million subscribers, the Morning Brew has established itself as a leading source of business headlines, valued at $75 million by now majority stakeholder Insider Inc.

-After an incredible journey with the Brew, Josh decided to his own new venture, Thinking Is Cool.
+After an incredible journey with the Brew, Josh decided to pursue his own new venture, Thinking Is Cool.
 On this week’s episode, Josh shares some thoughts on thinking plus his take on the creator economy.

 Deidre Woollard has always had an passion for real estate.
 With a background in creative writing, she’s been able to use that passion to fuel her role as editor for Millionacres, a real estate blog and investment service by the Motley Fool.
 On this week’s episode, we’ll discuss her path to becoming a writer, plus she’ll share her insights on the commercial real estate industry and the future of the work space.